tschelabaumann/sfJwtPhpUnitPlugin/USAGE.md

   * `./symfony phpunit:functional frontend/api/publish frontend/ajax`
   * `./symfony phpunit:functional frontend/api/publish.php frontend/ajax/*`

 * JPUP currently runs all tests in the same PHP instance.
-Be aware that a fatal error will be generated if there are tests for two classes in different applications with the same name (e.g., `mainActions`).
+To avoid classloader problems, it is recommended that you run functional tests for one application at a time.